StackStorm/st2-docker/docs/tutorial.md

 Take a look at `monitor_file.yaml`.
 The `core.local` action is triggered when the contents of `/tmp/watcher.log` change.

-Use `docker exec` to connect to the `stackstorm` container:
+Use `docker-compose exec` to connect to the `stackstorm` container:

   ```
-  docker exec -it stackstorm /bin/bash
+  docker-compose exec stackstorm /bin/bash
   ```

 Run the following: